Makuna/Task/README.md

 ### ButtonTask
 This demonstrates the use of the custom Task object feature of Task library.
 It will instance two custom ButtonTasks to monitor two different pins and call back when they change state; with debouce and auto repeat support.

 This requires two momentary buttons attached to any io pins and ground.
 One button will turn on the on board led when it is pressed down, the other button turn off the on board led when it is released.
 Both will send usefull information to the serial monitor.
 The custom task is defined in the ButtonTask.h tab.

+### ButtonInterrupt
+This demonstrates the use of the Sleep feature of the Task library.
+It will instance two custom ButtonTasks to monitor two different pins and call back when they change state; with debouce and auto repeat support.
+An external interrupt is tied to the buttons to wake the Arduino up on any press.
+There is two tasks implementing a LED Blink showing a "heartbeat" that can only run when awake.
+There is a task that will put the Arduino to a deep sleep 15 seconds after a button press.

+This requires two momentary buttons attached anu io pins and ground.
+This requires a diode per button be attached between the button pin and a single external interrupt pin.
+The cathode (black band) end of the diode is attached to the button pin; the anode to the interrupt pin.

+### MessageTask
+This demonstrates the use of the message passing feature of Task library.
+It will instance two custom ButtonTasks to monitor two different pins and they will send messages when they change state.
+It will also have tasks that provide a heartbeat message.

+This requires two momentary buttons attached between pins 4 & 5 and ground, you can change the pins to any digital pin

 ## Sleep Modes (advanced feature)
-If you want to have your project to deep sleep and use less power, you can pass in sleep modes as defined in Arduino header sleep.h to loop() that match your needs.
-The Idle sleep mode is used by default, which will wake up every millisecond to see if anything needs to be run.
+If you want to have your project to deep sleep and use less power, you can call the EnterSleep method and pass in a sleep modes as defined in Arduino header sleep.h.
+The default is SLEEP_MODE_PWR_DOWN if you dont provide one.
-The processor will be placed into the given sleep mode until the next task needs to run.
+The processor will be placed into the given sleep mode until it is woke up.
+Different sleep modes have different actions that can cause it to wake.
+But external interrupts will wake up the Arduino for all sleep modes.

-NOTE:  Other things may wake up the processor which will cause loop to be run again, but it will just re-enter sleep mode as needed.

 ```
-void loop()
-{
-  taskManager.Loop(SLEEP_MODE_PWD_DOWN);
-}
+    Serial.println("sleep");
+    Serial.flush(); // flush is important, we are about to sleep the complete Arduino

+    taskManager.EnterSleep(); // this will not return until something wakes the Arduino

+    Serial.println("AWAKE");
+    Serial.flush();
 ```
-NOTE:  For more advanced scenarios, you can pass in a different sleep mode to the Loop() everytime you call it.

 ## WatchDog Timer is enabled
 This library will turn on the watchdog timer and by default set it too 500ms.
 If any single function takes longer than 500ms, the Arduino will reset and start over.